Today’s question comes from Maggie. She asks:

 Maggie, if you want to travel around the world, do it.
-People regret the things they don’t do more than the things they did.
+People regret chances they don’t take more than they regret the opportunities they took.

 Let’s tackle your questions one by one.